 Summary.
-McGeoch’s Warwick Works bravely weathered the Birmingham Blitz.
-Post-WWII, McGeoch’s electronics skills drove innovation, especially in marine technology.
-Facing challenges, Warwick Works diversified, capitalising on booming shipbuilding and electronics.
-Our journey showcases resilience and adaptability.
+McGeoch’s Warwick Works bravely weathered the Birmingham Blitz, showcasing the company’s resilience.
+Post-WWII, McGeoch’s electronics skills were pivotal in driving innovation, particularly in marine technology.
+Faced with market challenges, Warwick Works strategically diversified, effectively capitalising on the booming shipbuilding industry and leveraging McGeoch’s electronics skills.
+This journey exemplifies their adaptability and skill in electronics.

 Whilst McGeoch’s Warwick Works survived most of the Birmingham Blitz – in part due to the bravery and diligence of the works fire brigade headed by Captain Walter Heath, OBE – the company’s London Office at 48 Berners Street was not so lucky.
 One morning in the Autumn of 1940, a 1,000lb bomb completely demolished the premises leaving only the glass bowl of an electric light fitting hanging intact from a beam alongside an old photograph of the founder, William McGeoch, white-bearded and patriarchal.